ioccc-src/winner/2006/toledo2/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this program which was making it fail to work under macOS - it did not seem to be a problem under linux, at least not fedora.
-The problem was wrong variable types - implicit `int`s instead of `longs` and two `FILE *`s.
-The `long` references :-) were taken from [Yusuke Endoh](/winners.html#Yusuke_Endoh) and technically it works if all the variables are `long` but this would trigger (if not silenced) additional warnings and the correct type is `FILE *`.
-However changing them all to `FILE *` (including some that are used as a file) cause compilation errors.
-It might end up that a cast is sufficient or the wrong combination is used but for now this will work and works with both macOS and linux.
-Thank you Cody (and Yusuke)!
+The problem was wrong variable types - implicit `int`s instead of `FILE *`s.
+It now works with both macOS and linux.
+Thank you Cody!

 To end execution press `ctrl-z`.
 As mentioned in the author's remarks and in the below section, it is supposed to crash on termination though Cody noted this